Key Takeaway

 What if I vomit after drinking on Wegovy?

 Vomiting is a sign that your body is reacting poorly to the combination.
 Stop drinking, sip water slowly to prevent dehydration, and avoid eating until the nausea passes.
-If vomiting is severe or persistent, or if you cannot keep fluids down, contact your healthcare provider.
+If vomiting is severe or persistent, or if you can't keep fluids down, contact your healthcare provider.
 Frequent vomiting can lead to dehydration and electrolyte imbalances that require medical attention.

 Take the Next Step